Bishopsgate railway station: History

 The station was renamed Bishopsgate on 27 July 1846 with the intention of drawing more City commuters by naming it after the major thoroughfare in the heart of the financial district.

 By 1847 the ticket inspection platform on the south side had been converted into an arrival platform and an additional platform was provided on the north side for the North Woolwich services.
 Trains used a timber viaduct built on brick piers to access the platform which had its own booking office.
 The ECR hoped traffic would be generated by a ferry connection to Woolwich which at that time had no rail link.

 By 1850 the departure platform had been extended and widened at the expense of one of the three stabling sidings located between the arrival and departure platforms.
 The turntable had been enlarged reflecting that larger more powerful locomotives were operating the services, and the station buildings were also extended at this time.

 A big storm on 26/27 December 1852 saw the corrugated iron roof damaged beyond repair and this was replaced during 1853.
 During 1853 the southern side of the viaduct was extended to enable lengthening of the 1847 arrival platform.

 By the end of 1853 an additional platform had been added on the north side (near to the North Woolwich platform) and two further sidings were added.
 These were used as rail access to a street level coal depot.

 By 1855 a further bay platform had been added on the south side.

 In 1862, the ECR amalgamated with a number of other East Anglian railway companies to form the Great Eastern Railway (GER).
 At the time the GER also used Fenchurch Street as a terminus but with new lines planned the GER decided the Bishopsgate station was too cramped (and badly positioned) for further development as a passenger service and began building the approaches to a new station at Liverpool Street in 1865.

 The GER did extend the northside of the viaduct approaching Bishopsgate which saw the N&ER Brick Lane goods depot (see below) demolished.
 It is thought this was to improve access to the coal depot at Bishopsgate.
 Continuing congestion issues saw two new platforms built as late as 1872 on the site of the former coal depot.
 This was then final alteration at Bishopsgate which totalled eight platforms on closure to passengers.

 The new extension to Liverpool Street opened to a new station called Bishopsgate (Low Level) in 1872, before extension into the new Liverpool Street station which opened in 1874.
 After a brief period where both terminus stations were in operation and Bishopsgate Low Level station operated as a through station, Bishopsgate station was closed to passenger traffic on 1 November 1875.

 The new line into Liverpool Street paralleled the viaduct so a number of goods facilities were demolished or altered at this time.
-A large bridge was constructed where the new line passed under the Braithwaite viaduct.